 Koumokuten tracked Bishamonten's secretary and assistant with his gaze, then smirked, "Yes, Reginald.
 Your gaydar is infallible," he said, as sweetly as he could.

 Before Bishamonten could lecture him, Koumokuten ducked out of the door, snickering.
 Bishamonten was about to go after him and snarl something along the lines of "I'm aware of your little hot wax fetish," but a quick glance at the clock made him abandon that thought.
 Dear lord, it was a quarter to eleven already!

 He waved to get Zouchouten's attention.
 "Aaron?"

-Zouchouten took no notice, just continued with, "And this is Andrew with my wonderful wife again.
+Zouchouten took no notice, just continued with, "And this is Sahen with my wonderful wife again.
 Ellen just loves birds, which is why he has a Big Bird onesie.
-This is Andrew with his auntie Karyou, Ellen's sister who she loves so very much –"
+This is Sahen with his auntie Karyou, Ellen's sister who she loves so very much –"